-Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment or tax advice.
+Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment, or health & safety advice.
 For guidance or advice specific to your business, consult with a qualified professional.

-The National Minimum Wage (NMW) is a set of wage rates that every employed adult in the UK can expect to be paid when working.
-Different rates apply to different workers, but every employer must pay no less than the hourly rate for each demographic.
+Rates depend on the age of employees, but all employers are legally obliged to pay the hourly rate for each employee’s age group.
 The National Living Wage is a higher hourly rate that is now paid to all employed workers aged 23 or over.

-To calculate whether an employee is receiving at least the minimum wage, employers need to add up all eligible hours worked for each salary period and divide that by the total amount of pay received.
+To calculate whether an employee is receiving at least the minimum wage, employers need to add up all eligible hours worked for each salary period and divide that by the total amount of payments received.
 If this figure is not equal to or greater than the required NMW for that employee, then their wages must be increased accordingly.

 When does the minimum wage increase?